ChristinaLK/blog/_posts/2015-03-12-generations.md

    - true story
    - RCF
    - personal
-Slug: generations
+slug: generations
-Authors: Christina Koch
+authors: Christina Koch
 ---

 I took a day off work on March 9th to drive down to Chicago and see my grandparents, who were in town for a family baptism.
 As is typical when members of my extended family get together, there was a lot of sitting around and updating everyone about the present, but also telling stories about the past.